UnityGuillaume/MarkdownRenderer/README.md

 It also include a special Attribute to display Markdown doc file for a given Monobehaviour and the Markdown implementation handle some special keyword link to simplify link in a Unity Project.

+> **Note on version 1.2.0** 1.2.0 introduce breaking change if you were rendering in your own tools.
+> The UIMarkdownRenderer now need to be instantiated and doesn't have static function anymore.
+This
+> allow to have multiple file open in different viewers without messing some internal references

 - [Installation](#installation)
 - [Special syntax](#note-and-special-syntax)
   - [Relative Paths](#relative-path)